You can make our vegan banana bread in one bowl with one fork and eight simple pantry staples.

 STORAGE

-Make ahead: this vegan banana bread is an excellent recipe to make ahead and for meal prep because it stays moist for days, and its taste gets better on the second day.
+Make ahead: This vegan banana bread is an excellent recipe for meal prep because it stays moist for days and tastes better on the second day.

-Freezer: you can freeze banana bread for up to 3 months.
+Freezer: You can freeze banana bread for up to 3 months.
 Make sure it cools down completely, then wrap it in plastic and freeze.
-If you’d like single portions, you can cut it into slices before freezing.
+If you’d like single portions, you can cut the loaf into slices before freezing.

 Nutrition